thusoy/porridge/README.md

     $ pip install porridge

-Pre-built wheels is available for Windows and Linux.
+Pre-built wheels is available for Windows, Linux and macOS.
 Building from source requires cffi >= 1.0.0, which in turn requires libffi and python headers to compile.

 Usage